oils-for-unix/oils/doc/eggex.md

 ## POSIX ERE Limitations

+In theory, Eggex can be translated to many different synatxes, like Perl or Python.

+In practice, Oils translates Eggex to POSIX Extended Regular Expressions (ERE) syntax.
+This syntax is understood by `libc`, e.g. GNU libc or musl libc.

+But not all of Eggex can be translated to ERE syntax.
+And the translation is straightforward and "dumb", rather than smart.

+Here are some limitations.

 ### Repetition of Strings Requires Grouping

 Repetitions like `* + ?` apply only to the last character, so literal strings